remiblancher/post-quantum-pki-lab/journey/10-crypto-agility/README.md

-# Mission 8: "Rotate Without Breaking"
+# PQC Crypto-Agility: Migrate Without Breaking

-## Crypto-Agility: Migrate Without Breaking
+## The 3-Phase Migration Strategy

-### The Problem
+> **Key Message:** Crypto-agility is the ability to change algorithms without breaking your system.
+Hybrid is the bridge.

-You have 10,000 ECDSA certificates in production.
+---

-You need to migrate to ML-DSA.
+## The Scenario

-But you can't break everything at once.
+*"We have 10,000 ECDSA certificates in production.
+We need to migrate to ML-DSA.
+But we can't break everything at once."*

 ```
 CURRENT SITUATION